Do you need to be licensed?

 The penalties for providing unlicensed financial product advice include up to two years' imprisonment or a fine of $36,000 for individuals or $180,000 for companies.

-ASIC has warned accountants that from Friday 1 July 2016 they must hold a limited Australian Financial Services (AFS) licence or be an authorised representative of an AFS licensee to provide financial product advice on self-managed superannuation funds (SMSFs).
+As of 1 July 2016, accountants must hold a limited Australian Financial Services (AFS) licence or be an authorised representative of an AFS licensee to provide financial product advice on self-managed superannuation funds (SMSFs).

 Your options include:

-Apply for and obtain your own limited (or full) AFS licence, noting you will need to meet the experience requirements.
+Apply for and obtain your own AFS licence, noting you will need to meet the experience requirements.
 You must advise CPA Australia of your AFS licence details.
-If you have not notified us please contact firstname.lastname@example.org to supply a copy of your licence.
+If you have not notified us, contact email@example.com to supply a copy of your licence.